 Among the resources that containers slice are the network stack, process namespace, file system hierarchy, and storage stack, among others.
 As it is virtualizing the operating system, Dockers are more like that.

 As the platform – dot NET – is integrated into the service, ASP.NET Core development services are considered superior to the others.
-It has been reported that many developers have migrated from ASP.NET to .NET Core because of its compatibility with Docker Container, Windows, Linux, and macOS, cloud-based configuration, fast performance, and other factors which have caused many to migrate from it.
+It has been reported that many developers have migrated from ASP.NET to .NET Core because of its compatibility with Docker Container, Windows, Linux, and macOS, cloud-based configuration, fast performance, and other factors that have caused many to migrate from it.
 Many bug enterprises use ASP.NET Core.
-Henceforth, the examples are Alibaba Travels to build scalable, flexible, and high-performing web applications.
+Henceforth, the example is Alibaba Travels to builds scalable, flexible, and high-performing web applications.

 A similar architecture to the microservices architecture (the modern one) used to build web applications and microservices-based applications was used in the earlier project where Dot NET Core was used for applications built via Simple Object Access Protocol.